-Also, the conclusion on one stock component is supported by the depth distribution limits of the species (Poulsen, 1968; Albert, 1994; Sparholt et al., 2002b; Lambert et al., 2009; Nielsen et al., 2012), i.e. there is no indication that the species migrate outside the shelf areas into deeper waters than 200 m depth.
-For the Norwegian Trench Albert

-(1994) found Norway pout deeper than 200 m, but very few deeper than 300 m.
-However, very few Norway pout are caught at depths greater than 200 m in the North Sea and Skagerrak on shrimp trawl survey (Sparholt et al., 2002b; Johnsen and Søvik, 2016, WD5).
+Also, the conclusion on one stock component is supported by the depth distribution limits of the species (Poulsen, 1968; Albert, 1994; Sparholt et al., 2002b; Lambert et al. 2009; Nielsen et al., 2012), i.e. there is no indication that the species migrate outside the shelf areas into deeper waters than 200 m depth.
+For the Norwegian Trench Albert (1994) found Norway pout deeper than 200 m, but very few deeper than 300 m.
+Few Norway pout are caught at depths greater than 200 m in the North Sea and Skagerrak on shrimp trawl survey (Sparholt et al., 2002b; Johnsen and Søvik, 2016, WD5).
+Based on IBTS data, the main aggregations of settled fish are distributed around the 150 m contour, with a slight preference for deeper water for the older fish (Sparholt et al., 2002b).

-Details on stock delineation according to stock distribution and density patterns as well as maturity, spawning, spawning distribution and migration can be found in Nielsen (2016; Sections 2-4 in WD1, Annex 3).
+Details on stock delineation according to stock distribution and density patterns as well as maturity, spawning, spawning distribution and migration can be found in Nielsen (2016; Annex 1 Sections 2-4).